CloudWithChris/cloudwithchris.com/content/blog/go-dev-environment-vscode-wsl/index.md

 Imagine that you have tests across the entire project, and you want to run them all (e.g. tests for your various service implementations, data access layer implementations, etc.).
 You can do this with ``go test ./...``.
 This will run all the tests in the project.

 ## Time's pushing on...
-Let's git out of here.
+Let's git out of here

 I'm feeling particularly creative with my section titles today.
 I hope you appreciate them, as much as the fun I had giggling while making them!